sullivanyoung/discord-chatbot/README.md

-# DiscordChatBot
+# Discord Chat Bot

-Created a basic Discord chat bot
+Created a basic Discord chat bot to learn more python and mess around with Discord developer tools